-Bihar Cabinet doubles honorarium of top panchayat representatives ahead of polls
+Bihar cabinet doubles honorarium of top panchayat representatives ahead of polls

-Patna, Jan 8 (PTI) The Bihar cabinet on Monday doubled the monthly honorarium of top panchayat representatives and substantially increased the stipend paid to Anganwadi workers ahead of the Lok Sabha elections.
+Patna, Jan 9 (PTI) Ahead of the Lok Sabha elections, the Bihar cabinet has doubled the monthly honorarium of top panchayat representatives and substantially increased the stipend paid to anganwadi workers.

-Besides, the cabinet approved creation of a separate sports department to support athletes and approved a new information technology policy to make the IT sector in the state more lucrative for investors.
+Besides, the cabinet approved the creation of a separate sports department to support athletes and a new information technology policy to make the IT sector in the state more lucrative for investors.

-"The cabinet has approved a substantial increase in the monthly honorarium of panchayat representatives and stipend paid to Anganwadi workers (Sevikas and Sahaayikas) in the state," Additional Chief Secretary (ACS) S Siddharth told reporters after the cabinet meeting.
+"The cabinet has approved a substantial increase in the monthly honorarium of panchayat representatives and stipend paid to anganwadi workers (sevikas and sahaayikas) in the state," Additional Chief Secretary (ACS) S Siddharth told reporters after the cabinet meeting on Monday.

 "This is a 100 per cent hike in the honorarium of these panchayat representatives.
 This decision will benefit a large number of (more than 2.50 lakh) panchayat representatives in the state," he said.